contextgeneric/cgp-patterns/content/associated-types.md

 ## The `UseType` Pattern

-The way we implement type providers can quickly become tedious, as the number of abstract types that we need to implement grows.
-For instance, just to use `String` as `AuthToken`, we need to first define a new struct `UseStringAuthToken`, and then implement `ProvideAuthTokenType` on it.
-To simplify the implementation of abstract types, the `cgp_type!` macro also generates a provider implementation that uses the `UseType` pattern.
-The generated implementation is as follows:
+Implementing type providers can quickly become repetitive as the number of abstract types grows.
+For example, to use `String` as the `AuthToken` type, we first need to define a new struct, `UseStringAuthToken`, and then implement `ProvideAuthTokenType` for it.
+To streamline this process, the `cgp_type!` macro simplifies the implementation by automatically generating a provider using the _`UseType`_ pattern.
+The generated implementation looks like this:

 ```rust
 # extern crate cgp;